IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

    {: codeblock}
    {: android}

 1. Open the app in Android Studio.
 Copy the `google-services.json` file that you have created in the **step-1** inside the app directory.
-Note that the `google-service.json` file includes the package name you have added.
+Note the `google-service.json` file includes the package name you have added.

 1. Compile the SDK.
 Build the application.
 {: android}